- V for Vulnerable – Westerly [non-fiction] (print and digital, July 2020)

 Do you need writing developed for your website or marketing materials?
 Do you need people to engage with your mission and cause?
 Do you want to build a sense of community and drive?
 Do you want people to understand and feel passionate about what your organisation or project is trying to do?

-Adele specialises in not-for-profit organisational development, community engagement and human rights oriented work.
+Adele specialises in not-for-profit organisational development, community engagement, team facilitation for diversity, and human rights oriented work.

 Major Works In Progress